lalitdotdev/omnidash/README.md

 - Utilize a powerful combination of MySQL, Prisma, and PlanetScale for your database needs.
 This ensures efficient data storage, retrieval, and scalability, enabling your e-commerce platform to handle increased loads as your business grows.

-## For Dukaan Specific Dashboard Addon implementations assigned.
+## For Dukaan Specific Dashboard Addon implementations assigned , improvements , and enhancements.
 This addon enhances the dashboard with powerful features and improvements for a seamless user experience.

 Features